shubha-rajan/edgy-teen-text-translator/README.md

 # edgy-teen-text-translator
+Created for Stupid Hackathon Seattle- March 2019
 A useless text translator web app that converts text into something a 13 year old might type on myspace circa 2006.
-Created for Stupid Hackathon Seattle.

 Screenshots: